kHarshit/kHarshit.github.io/_posts/2017-07-18-site-launch.md

 title: "Site launch"
 date: 2017-07-18
 categories: Personal
+excerpt: "Announcing the launch of this blog, powered by Jekyll and authored in Markdown."
 ---

 Well, Finally got around to put this website together.
 Neat thing about it - powered by